Skip to content

 value: dk,cpu,disk,diskio,mem,swap,system,hostobject,net,host_processes,container,statsd,logstreaming

-Edit datakit.yaml and append opentelemetry to the ENV_DEFAULT_ENABLED_INPUTS environment variable value, while enabling ENV_INPUT_DDTRACE_COMPATIBLE_OTEL for OTEL and DDTrace data compatibility.
+Edit datakit.yaml and append opentelemetry to the ENV_DEFAULT_ENABLED_INPUTS environment variable value, while enabling ENV_INPUT_DDTRACE_COMPATIBLE_OTEL to activate OTEL and DDTrace data compatibility.

 - name: ENV_DEFAULT_ENABLED_INPUTS